 At 25Mbps speeds, you should be able to stream HD Netflix and download movies quite quickly, but don’t expect stellar performance, and peak times could see some very frustrating congestion.
 If you’re hungry for more data, the cheapest unlimited plans in this tier tend to be over $60, with many over the $70 range.
 Here expect providers like Tangerine, Barefoot and Mate to offer great value.
 Generally the cheapest plans in this tier offer paltry amounts of data, but Exetel does standout for offering 100GB for about $50.

 Cheapest NBN 50/20 Plans

-For unlimited data, expect to pay over $80 a month.
-However, SpinTel does do a 1000GB plan for just over $70, which seems decent value.
+For unlimited data, expect to pay around $70 a month at minimum.
 Overall expect to get a significant boost in speeds, but you’ll also be shelling out a lot more pennies for the privilege.
 To really get the best of this speed tier, you’ll likely want a lot of data to play with, and some of these plans might not cut it.

 Cheapest NBN 100/40 Plans

 This is where you’ll find the best-of-the-best download speeds, which got everything all excited when the NBN first came to fruition.
 100Mbps is a speed mostly unprecedented in Australia until now.
 You’ll be able to download movies in a snap, provided your plan delivers on its promises.
 HD Netflix viewing should be easy-peasy, and things like video calling across the globe just got a whole lot easier, and less frustrating, with these types of speeds.